 Generally 220V 50Hz AC, though direct current supplies also exist, so check before plugging in.
 Most sockets are triple round-pin (accepting European-size double round-pin plugs).
 British, Irish and Australasian plugs will need an adaptor, preferably universal; American and Canadian appliances will need a transformer too, unless multivoltage.
 Power cuts and voltage variations are very common; voltage stabilizers should be used to run sensitive appliances such as laptops.

-Homosexuality is not generally open or accepted in India, but in a landmark decision in July 2009, the High Court declared unconstitutional the Victorian ban on gay sex between consenting adults, as a result of which it is now legal.
-Prejudice is still ingrained however, especially in conservative areas such as Rajasthan.
+Homosexuality is not generally open or accepted in India, and in 2013 was once again made illegal, following a decision by the conservative Modi government to reverse a 2009 declaration by the High Court that the Victorian ban on gay sex between consenting adults was unconstitutional.
+As of 2016, following various protests, the matter was under review by the court again.
+Prejudice is still ingrained, however, especially in conservative areas such as Rajasthan.

 For lesbians, making contacts is difficult; even the Indian women’s movement does not readily promote lesbianism as an issue that needs confronting.
-The only public faces of a hidden scene are the organizations in Delhi.
-For gay men, homosexuality is no longer solely the preserve of the alternative scene of actors and artists, and is increasingly accepted by the upper classes, but Mumbai remains much more a centre for gay life than Delhi, let alone traditionalist Rajasthan.
-Following the High Court ruling however, there are now gay nights in several Delhi clubs, and Time Out Delhi has a section on gay and lesbian events.
+The only public faces of a hidden scene are the few organizations in major cities (see below).
+For gay men, homosexuality is no longer solely the preserve of the alternative scene of actors and artists, and is increasingly accepted by the upper classes, though Mumbai remains much more a centre for gay life than Delhi, let alone traditionalist Rajasthan.
+Despite the legal uncertainties, however, gay pride events and clubs are becoming more common in many cities; in recent years Delhi, Mumbai, Bengaluru, Chennai and some smaller cities have all hosted prides.

-One group of people you may come across are hijras, who look like transvestites and are accepted as a transitional “third sex” between male and female.
-Pukka hijras are born with genitals that are neither fully male nor female, but some are eunuchs, who undergo castration to become hijras because they are transsexuals (physically male but psychologically female).
+One transgender group of people you may come across are hijras, who were officially recognized as third gender by the Supreme Court in 2014.
+Many hijras are born with genitals that are neither fully male nor female, but some are male-to-female transsexual.
 They live in their own “families” and have a niche in Indian society, but not an easy one.
 At weddings, their presence is supposed to bring good luck, and they are usually given baksheesh for putting in a brief appearance.
 Generally, however, they have a low social status, face widespread discrimination, and many make a living by begging or prostitution.

 Gay and lesbian contacts and resources

-Gay Delhi w gaydelhi.tripod.com.
-Weekly social meetings and other events for gay men in Delhi.
+Gay Delhi Weekly social meetings and other events for gay men in Delhi.

-Humsafar Trust w humsafar.org.
-Set up to promote safe sex among gay men, the website also has lots of links and up-to-date information.
+Humsafar Trust Set up to promote safe sex among gay men, with lots of links and up-to-date information.

-International Gay and Lesbian Human Rights Commission w glhrc.org.
-Latest news on the human rights situation for gay people worldwide, including regular bulletins on India.
+Outright Action International Latest news on the human rights situation for LGBT people worldwide, including regular bulletins on India.

 Getting good maps of India, in India, can be difficult.
 The government – in an archaic suspicion of cartography, and in spite of clear coverage of the country on Google – forbids the sale of detailed maps of border areas, which includes the entire coastline.